CheryX/mmusielik.xyz/_posts/2022-10-22-discord-slideshow.md

 main()
 ```

 Congratulations!
-You can now run the code by `node .` while running discord, and troll your friends
+You can now run the code using `node .` while running discord, and troll your friends